bloomberg/presto-accumulo/README.md

 * _presto-accumulo-iterators_ (Built and installed from this repository)

 ### Installing the Patched Presto
 Change directories to `presto`, build the server with Maven, and deploy this version.
+This version contains the `presto-accumulo` module.
 ```bash
 # After cloning the repository:
 cd presto/